psi4/psi4/doc/sphinxman/source/manage_release.rst

 * Run the  ``install-generator.py`` in place.
 It will dump new files into ``data/installs/`` _subdirs_.
 Be sure to ``git add`` them.
 * Installer page is now ready.
 * Shift "latest" alias in frontmatter from whichever page is currently active to the new page.
 This makes sure "Downloads" on the navigation bar points to new page.
-* Conscientiously, on should test
+* Conscientiously, one should test

   - installer downloads in Mac and Linux.
 And actually installing them and ``psi4 --test`` them.
   - that download button and ``curl`` downloading register on the download counters on vergil